TianZerL/Anime4KCPP/README.md

 It is not sure which will be better between pre and post processing, it depends on the specific image, you can try different combination for best quality.

+CAS is an adaptive sharpening technology which is open source by AMD, simple but efficient.

 # Other implementations
 - Python